 In the age of information, while Wikipedia was considered indispensable, Elon Musk’s xAI introduced a bold new challenger and the debate of Grokipedia vs Wikipedia began.
-It is an AI-driven encyclopedia powered by the intelligence of Grok, xAI’s conversational model.
+It is an AI-driven encyclopedia powered by the intelligence powered by the rise of generative ai tool Grok., xAI’s conversational model.

 So, what sets Grokipedia apart from its older sibling?
 And could it really reshape how humanity records knowledge online?
 Let’s read below.